 One common point of contention in this regard is whether a spouse’s beneficial interest in a discretionary trust should be treated as an asset, and therefore included in the matrimonial asset pool available for division, or whether the beneficial interest should be treated as a financial resource.
 If treated as a financial resource, the value of such interest does not hit the bottom line of the asset pool.
 This is not to say that it becomes irrelevant, rather it will be a factor which impacts on the just and equitable division of the (smaller) asset pool.

 For example, the Husband may have a beneficial interest in a discretionary trust worth $500,000.
 The Husband and Wife own a home worth $1.5M, with a mortgage of $500,000.
-If the interest in the discretionary trust was treated as an asset, the net value of asset pool would be $1.5M, whereas if it were treated as a financial resource, the net value of the asset pool would be $1M.
-In the first scenario, the Wife may be entitled to 40% of the larger asset pool, whereas in the second scenario, she may be entitled to 50% of the smaller pool.
+It the interest in the discretionary trust was treated as an asset, the net value of the asset pool would be $1.5M, whereas if it were treated as a financial resource, the net value of the asset pool would be $1M.
+In the first scenario, the Wife may be entitled to 40% of the larger asset pool, whereas in the second scenario she may be entitled to 50% of the smaller pool.

 What constitutes a just and equitable division of the matrimonial asset pool will vary from case to case.
-Our team of lawyers are experience and ready to assist you in what can be a foreign and challenging process.
+Our team of lawyers are experienced and ready to assist you in what can be a foreign and challenging process.